Updated: Nov 11, 2022

 There are four major categories of the Child Abuse Prevention and Treatment Act (CAPTA):

-Physical abuse - This occurs when an infant or bay is hurt – from bruises to broken bones to brain injury to death – due to physical abuse such as punching, kicking, shaking, throwing, or beating, regardless of purpose.
+Physical abuse occurs when an infant or baby is hurt – from bruises to broken bones to brain injury to death – due to physical abuse such as punching, kicking, shaking, throwing, or beating, regardless of purpose.